MicrosoftLearning/Configure-secure-access-to-workloads-with-Azure-virtual-networking-services/Instructions/Labs/LAB_04_route.md

     module: 'Guided Project - Configure secure access to workloads with Azure virtual networking services'
 ---

-# Lab: Operationalize and enforce policy to filter traffic
+# Lab: Route traffic to the Firewall

 ## Scenario